hungtorus/kratos-poc/docs/adr/authentication-api-kratos-integration-v3.md

     }
 ```

 The Kratos box is not a table we own or query — it is the identity document as the admin API returns it, drawn here to show where the factor set actually lives.
-Three rules govern how this is read and written:
+Four rules govern how this is read and written:

 **Derive, do not mirror.** The factor set is read from Kratos at the point of decision.
 Anything cached is an optimisation with a short TTL, invalidated on enrolment and removal, and never consulted for an authorization decision it could get wrong.

 **Identifiers come from credentials, never from identity attributes.** The link between a profile and a Google account must come from `credentials.oidc.config.providers[].subject`, not from an email or ID field on the identity.
 Those fields are user-writable through the settings flow, so a design that reads them lets one user claim another user's identifier and repoint the mapping at themselves.
 This is a rule, not a preference.

 **Let Kratos lose the race.** Concurrent attempts to link one factor to two profiles do not need a reservation protocol, because Kratos enforces credential-identifier uniqueness itself and will reject the loser.
 Our own cardinality rules — one OIDC provider per profile, one E-Mail OTP — are not Kratos rules, and are enforced with a conditional write on the existing `PROFILES` row.

+**A profile exists only once a social factor does.** Account creation always runs through OIDC, so the profile row and the `external_id` link are written at social registration and never before.
+A user who starts a passkey enrolment and abandons it leaves a Kratos identity with no profile and no `external_id` — inert, invisible to every profile lookup, and safe to reap on a schedule.
+The corollary matters more than the rule: nothing in the system may assume that every Kratos identity has a profile.

 Two costs come with this, and neither is bought off by adding a table.
 Every policy decision needs a read from Kratos — acceptable because it accompanies a verification call we are making anyway, but it does make Kratos load scale with authorization traffic.
 And because Kratos's admin API has no authentication of its own, a credential written straight into it would be indistinguishable from one we enrolled.
 A mirror table would not catch that, since the same code path that was tricked into enrolling would write the mirror too.
 The control that does catch it is an **append-only audit event** on every enrolment and removal, reconciled against Kratos on a schedule — detection in the event stream, which the service already publishes, rather than state on the hot path.